 Couples who are not married, but who live together or plan to live together, can enter into a cohabitation agreement, similar to a prenuptial agreement, in order to protect their rights and assets, and decrease potential problems in the event of the breakdown of their relationship.

-The family lawyers at Arbesman Hamilton LLP in Toronto regularly assist clients seeking advice about cohabitation agreements.
+At NULaw in Toronto, we regularly assist clients seeking advice about cohabitation agreements.
 We also draft agreements, and can review and negotiate existing agreements to make sure that you are protected to the fullest extent possible.

 The rate of common-law relationships has steadily been increasing in Canada.
 However, couples who live together but are not married do not enjoy the same protections under the law as their married counterparts.
 Most notably, they do not have similar property rights.
 Under the Family Law Act, married couples enjoy the benefit of “equalization” (or equal sharing) of any net family properties acquired from the date of marriage to the date of separation.
 Common-law couples may be able to seek equalization in some circumstances, but this is not guaranteed.
 Similarly, unmarried partners may also have the right to spousal support or child support in the event of relationship breakdown, depending on the circumstances.